murraydunne/EmbedEvalC/README.md

 ## Contributors

 Contributors include Murray Dunne and two others.
-Thier names will be added here pending thier consent to posting their names.
+Thier names will be added here pending their consent to posting their names.

 ## Usage